1 May 2020

 Custom speeds for IVLE's Silverlight-based webcasts.

 For one reason or another (read: I have no idea why, but…), the few webcasts I’ve watched recently seem to work better when viewed faster than real-time.
+I’d download the MP4 version, open it up in VLC, and use the playback speed controls to speed things up anywhere from 1.1 to, on one occasion, 1.3 times the normal rate.

 25 April 2014